April 1, 2015 - Last date to submit a Loan Adjustment request/change for a Spring 2015 loan.

-November 14, 2014 - Last date to submit a complete Recalculation request for Fall 2014.
+April 1, 2015 - Last date to submit a completed Recalculation request for Spring 2015.

 The Financial Aid Office cannot guarantee the arrival or disbursement of funds.